 The following summarizes the principal fees and costs associated with engaging our firm for investment advisory services.
-For detailed information, refer to our Form ADV Part 2A via the following link: https://adviserinfo.sec.gov/firm/brochure/138515.

-- We charge an asset-based fee for our wealth management services, which is payable quarterly in advance.
+- We charge an asset-based fee for our wealth management services, which is payable monthly in advance.
 Since the fees we receive are based on the value of your account, we have an incentive to grow your account value and to discourage withdrawals. - We charge fixed fees for financial planning services that are provided separately from our wealth management services.
 We collect a 50% retainer fee in advance, with the remaining payable upon delivery of the financial plan.
 We also charge hourly fees for consulting services.
-Since the total fee we receive is based on the amount of time we spend working on financial planning and consulting services, we have an incentive to increase the time spent working these services. - Examples of the most common fees and costs applicable to our clients are: - · Custodian fees;

-- Account maintenance fees; - Fees related to mutual funds and exchange-traded funds; - Transaction charges when purchasing or selling securities; and - Other product-level fees associated with your investments.
+Since the total fee we receive is based on the amount of time we spend working on financial planning and consulting services, we have an incentive to increase the time spent working these services. - Examples of the most common fees and costs applicable to our clients are: - Custodian fees; - Account maintenance fees; - Fees related to mutual funds and exchange-traded funds; - Transaction charges when purchasing or selling securities; and - Other product-level fees associated with your investments.